stefoss23/PCL-Server/README.md

 Basically this is a Python django-server, but the underlying core is c++.

+Benefits:
+- Using c++ allows for fast and efficient data processing.
+- Using Python for the actual API calls allows for better server support by several frameworks.

 Pybind11 is using a binding between the c++ library files and the Python server.

 The code is meant to be fully test-driven, and can be fully run by cmake.